SohaibAlaraby/Single_Cycle_MIPS/README.md

 In our project we are focusing on single-cycle MIPS
 <pre>
-single-cycle MIPS consists of 2 units :
+single-cycle MIPS consists of 2 units:

     - Control unit: which takes the instruction machine code [opcode, function] and generates the control signals needed for executing it.
-    - datapath: which performs according to the control signals to generate the right results.
+    - Datapath: which performs according to the control signals to generate the right results.

-There are external 2 units attached to MIPS:
+There are 2 external units attached to MIPS:

-    - instruction memory: is used to store the program to be executed
+    - instruction memory is used to store the program to be executed
-    - data memory: is used as external larger store unit for the microprossesor
+    - data memory is used as external larger store unit for the microprocessor

 </pre>
 <img src="RTL_view/Top_view_MIPS.png" width="700">